 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is installed.
-The meter and fuse box are located in the cupboard under the stairs.
-The system appears to be original and is of an older type (rewireable fuses).
-The switch and socket outlets are plastic.
+The meter and consumer unit are located in the living room.
+The system appears to be of a 13 amp type and design.
+The switch and socket outlets are chrome and the wiring is sheathed with PVC, where visible.